vezzolter/DSA/Algorithms/RNG/RNG.md

-# &#128231; Contact Information
+# &#128231; Contacts
-For contact details and additional information, please refer to the [root directory's contact information section](../../#-contact-information).
+For contact details and additional information, please refer to the [root directory's contact information section](../../#-contacts).